 If the mechanical advance is seized or otherwise inoperative, correct the problem, re-install the distributor cap and re-check the timing.
 It's critical that you get this right.

-Once the correct timing has been established, remove the distributor cap and mark it at the number one spark plug wire location
+Once the correct timing has been established, remove the distributor cap and mark it at the number one spark plug wire location. (photograph below).

-Re-install the marked distributor cap and using the mark on the cap as a guide, draw a line onto the distributor housing at the number one spark plug wire location. (red arrow)
+Re-install the marked distributor cap and using the mark on the cap as a guide, draw a line onto the distributor housing at the number one spark plug wire location. (yellow arrow photograph below).

 Remove cap and rotor.
 Remove the 4 plastic screws retaining the Fuel Injection trigger unit and swing away from the distributor housing.
 Remove original "Electronic timing rotor" and pickup module.
 Retain plastic screws, they are almost impossible to source.

-The shutter wheel (pictured below) and optical trigger replaces the original electronic timing rotor and pick up module.
+The shutter wheel and optical trigger unit (pictured below) replaces the original electronic timing rotor and pick up module.

 The Crane kit comes with a set of adjustable brackets to mount the optical trigger to the "Electronic module mounting bracket's pick up arm".
 (Note: The vacuum advance operating rod and distributor pick up module attaches to this pick up arm)